lelaboratoire/rethink-prs-ms/manuscript.md

 ## Methods

 ### Multifactor Dimensionality Reduction (MDR) and model-based MDR (MB-MDR)
 MDR is a nonparametric method that detects multiple genetic loci associated with a clinical outcome by reducing the dimension of a genotype dataset by pooling multilocus genotypes into high-risk and low-risk groups [@E26QhGxD].
 Extended from the original MDR algorithm, MB-MDR addresses existing limitations of MDR by increasing detectability of important interactions and decreasing bias by allowing O labels for individuals with no evidence for abberant risk.
 Several improvements have been made to MB-MDR since it was first introduced in 2009, and its current implementation efficiently and effectively detects multiple sets of significant gene-gene interactions in relation to a trait of interest while efficiently controlling type I error rates.

 Besides the P values associated with each genotype combination, another important output of MB-MDR is the HLO matrices generated from the affected- and unaffected-subjects matrices (in the case of binary outcome).
-Briefly, for each genotype combination, an HLO matrix is a 3$\times$3 matrix with each cell containing H (high), L (low) or O (no evidence), indicating risk of an individual whose genotype pairs fall into that cell [@S6nj6BFK].
+Briefly, for each genotype combination, an HLO matrix is a 3 x 3 matrix with each cell containing H (high), L (low) or O (no evidence), indicating risk of an individual whose genotype pairs fall into that cell [@S6nj6BFK].
 For an example binary outcome problem, a genotype combination $SNP_1$ and $SNP_2$ will have a $\chi^2$ value, an associated P value and an HLO matrix that looks like
 $$ \begin{array}{l|ccc}
 & SNP_1 = 0 & SNP_1 = 1 & SNP_1 = 2   \\